Nonamenable subforests of multi-ended quasi-pmp graphs: Applications

-\begin{corollary} Let $G$ be a locally finite connected rooted graph and $\Gamma$ be a closed subgroup of $\Aut(G)$ that acts transitively on $G$.
-Let $\mathbf{P}$ be a $\Gamma$-invariant percolation such that a.s.\ there a cluster with $\ge 3$ $\w_\Gamma$-nonvanishing ends.
-Then the cluster graphing $G^\cl$ with the measure induced by $\mathbf{P}$ is nonamenable.
-In fact, it contains a nonamenable Borel subforest. \end{corollary} \begin{proof} Because the Radon--Nikodym cocycle of the cluster graphing $G^\cl$ with respect to $\nu$ corresponds to $\w_\Gamma$, there is a set $A$ of positive measure that consists of $G^{\textrm{cl}}$-components with at least three nonvanishing ends.
-By \cref{thm:mf-qpmp}, $G^\cl$ restricted to $A$ contains a Borel subforest $M$ with at least three nonvanishing ends in a.e.\ $G^\cl$-component.
-In particular, by \cref{Anush-Robin}, $G^{\cl}|_A$ and $M |_A$ are nowhere amenable. \end{proof}
+\begin{corollary} Let $G$ be a locally finite connected graph, $\Gamma$ be a transitive closed subgroup of $\Aut(G)$, and $\w_\Gamma$ be the $\Gamma$-invariant relative weight function on $V$ induced by $\Gamma$ as in \eqref{def:haarweights}.
+Let $\mathbf{P}$ be a $\Gamma$-invariant percolation such that a.s.\ there is a cluster with $\ge 3$ $\w_\Gamma$-nonvanishing ends.
+Then every cluster graphing $\@G$ of $\bfP$ on a standard probability space $(X_o,\mu_o)$ is $\mu_o$-nonamenable.
+In fact, $\@G$ contains a relatively ergodic $\mu_o$-nonamenable Borel subforest $\@F$ with the following property:

-\begin{remark} If the Free $\w_\Gamma$-Maximal Forest $\RandomMF_{\w_\Gamma}(G)$ were indistinguishable then its cluster connectedness relation would serve as an ergodic treeable subrelation with at least three $\w_\Gamma$-nonvanishing ends.
-(See \cref{q:indist}.) \end{remark}